 Undergraduate college students - Cumulative GPA is required for a minimum of 12 units/credits earned.

 • If you are a first-year undergraduate at the time you apply, enter your high school and college information and upload your high school and college transcripts, when requested.

 I completed and passed a General Education Development (GED) test.
 Am I eligible for the Pedro Urquidi Scholarship Program?

 All high school applicants must be graduating high school seniors from Alisal High School.
 Current undergraduates from Salinas, CA (inclusive of Monterey County, CA) who completed a GED are eligible.

 No. An applicant must be a US citizen, permanent resident, Deferred Action for Childhood Arrival (DACA), or an eligible non-citizen (as defined by Federal Student Aid).
 For more information here.

-No. At this moment students with an International Student Visa are not eligible for HSF/Pedro Urquidi Scholarships.
+No. At this moment students with an International Student Visa are not eligible for the Pedro Urquidi Scholarship Program.

-High school seniors can apply for a HSF/Pedro Urquidi Scholarship beginning January 1st of every year.
+High school seniors can apply to the Pedro Urquidi Scholarship Program beginning January 1st of every year.